Skip to content

 October 22-24, 2009

-The National Center for Suburban Studies at Hofstra invites academics, activists, and policymakers to an international and interdisciplinary conference that will consider the challenging and emergent phenomenon of suburban diversity.
-What are the implications of this growing diversity?
+The National Center for Suburban Studies at Hofstra University invited academics, activists, and policymakers to an international and interdisciplinary conference that considered the challenging and emergent phenomenon of suburban diversity.
+A sampling of important topics discussed during the three-day meeting included: What are the implications of this growing diversity?
 To what extent is this apparent growth simply a rediscovery of differences long written out of suburban history?
 How might the changing suburbs present new opportunities for creating a more just and equitable society?

 Featured speakers: